 For the City

-Salvation Army – Volunteers installed curtains and room decor to make the Shelter feel more like home for those who are living there.
-They also worked hard to make the dining room & the outside area look shiny and new for the residents of the shelter.
-We also put together 100 care packages for the children who come to the shelter each week.
+Salvation Army – A volunteer team installed a coffee bar to make the Shelter feel more like home for those who are living there.
+They also worked hard to make the dining room & the outside areas look shiny and new for the residents of the shelter.

-Urban Ministries – Volunteers painted 300 bowls to be used at the annual Empty Bowls fundraiser and families put together 200 blessing bags filled with toiletries for Urban Ministries to hand out to those in need that come to them each week.
+Urban Ministries – Many people came out to paint 300 bowls to be used at the annual Empty Bowls fundraiser and families put together 200 blessing bags filled with non perishable food for Urban Ministries to hand out to those in need that come to them each week.

-Kenwood High School – Volunteers worked on a landscaping project at both entrances to the school as well as packed over 150 food bags to send home with students who may not have food over the weekend through their FUEL program.
+Kenwood High School – Volunteers packed over 150 food bags to send home with students over fall break who may not have food over the weekend through their FUEL program.